NM-TAFE/dip-por-player-hashmap/knowledge-and-reflection.md

     return int(hashlib.sha256(key.encode()).hexdigest(), 16) % size
 ```

 1. All of the above functions are hash functions.
-Explain how so.
+Explain how so - what key properties do they all share?

 > Your answer here